 All diabetes treatments and medicines differ, so their side effects and drug interactions also vary.

-Commonly used for type 2 diabetes, metformin lowers blood sugar by correcting the way the body makes use of insulin in addition to reducing the sugar production by the liver.
+Commonly used for type 2 diabetes, metformin lowers blood sugar by correcting the way the body makes use of in addition to reducing the sugar production by the liver.